ShopFiberOptic Blog

 Calculate the engineered link budget, set up a calibrated source and meter, run the bidirectional insertion loss test, and document results that pass acceptance.
 Practical workflow for FTTH and OSP techs.

-How to Test an FTTH Drop Cable: OTDR, Power Meter, and Visual Verification
+How to Test an FTTH Drop Cable End-to-End

 Step-by-step procedure for end-to-end FTTH drop cable testing: visual inspection, connector cleaning, continuity, optical loss, and OTDR characterization.

-How to Troubleshoot FTTH No-Signal Calls: Field Workflow for ISP Techs
+How to Troubleshoot FTTH No-Signal Issues

 Field-tested workflow for diagnosing FTTH no-signal problems: ONT LED states, optical power readings, fiber continuity, OLT-side checks, and common root causes.